More than 40 years of success stories providing orthopedic care to Wyoming.

 - To utilize local services, such as imaging and physical therapy, to the greatest extent practicable.

-Over the years, we have provided outpatient surgical care at a number of local hospitals, and at other ambulatory surgical centers.
-We currently provide outpatient surgical care in the local hospitals in Wheatland, Torrington, Casper, and Rock Springs.
+Over the years, we have provided outpatient surgical care at several local hospitals and other ambulatory surgical centers.
+Contact us to find out more!